robbie-cao/trusted-services/docs/developer/software-requirements.rst

          (Note: the compiler part of the OP-TEE build environment works too.)
        * For `linux-pc` environment use the native version of GCC available in your Linux distribution.

-To build the documentation, please refer to :ref:`Building Documentation`.
+To build the documentation, please refer to :ref:`Documentation Build Instructions`.

 .. todo:: Add info on commit validation dependencies (checkpatch, uncrustify, etc...)